• Skip to primary navigation

 /

-Function: These are names PLSQL block that can accept parameter and compute some function and return it.
-It can be stored in Oracle server or application
+Function: These are named PLSQL blocks that can accept the parameter and compute some function and return it.
+It can be stored in an Oracle server or application

 Syntax